-GCPS will follow our most up-to-date curriculum frameworks aligned to the Maryland College and Career Readiness standards during the 2022-2023 school year.
+GCPS will follow our most up-to-date curriculum frameworks aligned to the Maryland College and Career Readiness standards during the 2023-2024 school year.
 Students will have access to high quality instruction delivered by GCPS certified teachers as well as access to all digital and traditional curriculum resources available for each grade level or course to maximize academic success.
 Furthermore, as evidenced by the MSDE approved Perkins V plan submitted on April 28, 2022 and revised on June 7, 2022, GCPS career and technical education (CTE) pathways are aligned to the MSDE frameworks and meet the state standards.
-Instruction in CTE will be resuming in-person under normal operating procedures following COVID 19 safety protocols identified by the system during the 2021-22 school year.
+Instruction in CTE will be resuming in-person under normal operating procedures following COVID 19 safety protocols identified by the system during the 2023-24 school year.
 All CTE courses will align with the MSDE frameworks and state standards.
-Additionally, career coaches have been employed by GCPS to develop and administer the PK-8 career development frameworks in elementary and middle schools during the 2021-2022 school year.
+Additionally, career coaches have been employed by GCPS to career development opportunities for students in middle and high schools during the 2023-2024 school year.

-GCPS will be entering our second year of the i-Ready Math suite which includes a diagnostic, instructional tools and an evidence-based intervention program that identifies potential gaps, monitors individual progress, and provides teachers with the math intervention tools beyond our core curriculum for grades K-8. i-Ready data has informed intervention, contributed to monitoring the progress of school improvement goals and led to instructional changes for individual students. i-Ready math suite has played a major role in building a data driven decision making culture within our district when strategically planning math instruction.
+GCPS will be entering our third year of the i-Ready Math suite which includes a diagnostic assessment, instructional tools, and an evidence-based intervention program that identifies potential gaps, monitors individual progress, and provides teachers with the math intervention tools beyond our core curriculum for grades K-8. i-Ready data has informed intervention, contributed to monitoring the progress of school improvement goals and led to instructional changes for individual students. i-Ready math suite has played a major role in building a data driven decision making culture within our district when strategically planning math instruction.
 Classroom teachers, intervention teachers, tutors, and administrators will continue to have access to the i-Ready data that has informed our recovery efforts as we exit the pandemic.
-Implementation of the My Path individualized instructional platform went well with 71% of students in grades K-5 meeting single year typical growth goals.
-Middle school students showed progress as well with 63% of students meeting single year typical growth goals.
 We have also upgraded our core curriculum to the most recent versions of the enVision series from Savvas.

 GCPS teachers contributed to the creation of a new elementary science scope and sequence which was implemented in the 2021-2022 school year.
 We were very focused on returning to hands-on activities, lab experiences and performance based tasks.
 Our return to these types of science activities were delayed by safety protocols as we returned to in person instruction.
-However, our teachers implemented the new scope and sequence and GCPS will again focus on returning to those hands-on activities and "doing science" during the 2022-2023 school year.
+However, our teachers implemented the new scope and sequence and GCPS will again focus on returning to those hands-on activities and "doing science" during the 2023-2024 school year.
 Teachers and students have adapted to virtual labs and other adapted opportunities to supplement instruction during the pandemic.
 However, we strongly believe there are no replacements for the engagement and experiential learning that comes when students are actively engaged in science labs and investigations.